 Unique Christmas Cards

 Of course, we’ve been steeped in the tradition of sending Christmas cards out every year.
-You might balk at the idea of NOT sending them (or maybe your mom will).
-There are some definite benefits to sending a unique holiday card.
+You might balk at the idea of NOT sending them (or maybe your mom will), but boxed Christmas cards are simply boring.
+There are some definite benefits to sending a unique holiday card when it’s time to wish them a Merry Christmas.

 Benefits of Unique Christmas Cards